-Single-sided deafness or asymmetric hearing loss can be caused by viral infections, Meniere’s disease, acoustic neuroma, or trauma to the head or ear.
+Single-sided deafness (SSD) or asymmetric hearing loss (AHD) can be caused by viral infections, Meniere’s disease, acoustic neuroma, or trauma to the head or ear.
 In some cases, the causes of the reason remain unknown.

 Patients with single-sided deafness or asymmetric hearing loss often have other associated problems like difficulty in localization of sound (locate where sounds originate), maintaining balance, speech recognition and hearing in complex noisy environments, etc.

-Children with significant single-sided hearing loss face educational, social, cognitive, and behavioral challenges.
+Children with significant single-sided hearing loss face educational, social, cognitive, and behavioural challenges.
 These children also face communication challenges—including difficulties with language and understanding speech in noise—and report poorer quality of life than their peers with normal hearing in both ears.

 Until now, treatment options for single-sided hearing loss was limited to conventional hearing aids and special devices like Contralateral Routing of Signals (CROS) systems, BiCROS systems, or bone-anchored hearing aids, etc. But these devices are of limited or no benefit for people with profound hearing loss in one ear.